Chuck Grassley: Gun law

-In 2010, Grassley had an "A" rating from the National Rifle Association (NRA).
+In 2010, Grassley had an "A" rating from the NRA Political Victory Fund (NRA-PVF), rising to "A+" ratings and endorsements in 2016 and 2022.
 According to a source from Splinter News, Grassley received $9,900 from the NRA during his 2016 election.

 Grassley is a staunch believer that gun laws will not prevent gun deaths or gun-related violence without improved mental health care.
 Grassley opposed the Manchin-Toomey gun control amendment, and instead proposed alternative legislation to increase prosecutions of gun violence and increase reporting of mental health data in background checks.

 In 2016, one month after the Orlando nightclub shooting, Grassley proposed legislation to expand state-to-state access to background check data and to make it illegal for government officials to sell criminals guns as part of sting operations.
 Both proposals were rejected by the Senate.
 Additionally, he voted against the Democrats' Feinstein Amendment, which would make it illegal to sell guns to individuals on the terror watchlist and a Republican-sponsored bill that expanded funding for background checks.

-In early 2017, Grassley sponsored legislation that expanded access to mentally disabled individuals, claiming that the previous ban against mentally ill individuals purchasing guns "mistreats disabled Americans."
-In response to the 2017 Las Vegas shooting, Grassley stated that it was unlikely that gun laws would change in the wake of the shooting due to Congress being Republican-dominated.
+In early 2017, Grassley sponsored legislation that expanded access to firearms by mentally disabled individuals, claiming that the previous ban against mentally ill individuals purchasing guns "mistreats disabled Americans".
+In response to the 2017 Las Vegas shooting, he said it was unlikely that gun laws would change in the wake of the shooting due to Congress being Republican-dominated.
 A day after the Douglas High School shooting in Parkland, Florida, Grassley said the government had not done enough to prevent individuals with a mental illness from obtaining firearms.

 Health care

 Grassley opposes the Affordable Care Act and has voted to repeal it.
 Before its passage, he had supported the individual mandate in health care reform.
 Grassley engaged in lengthy negotiations with the Obama administration, as it sought health care reform with support from Republican members of Congress.
 These negotiations produced nothing that Grassley would support, leading Democrats to characterize Grassley's efforts as intended to delay or scupper health care reform rather than produce compromise legislation.
 In Obama's memoir, he describes an exchange between him and Grassley in the Oval Office as he sought to reach a compromise with Grassley.
 Obama asked, "If Max [Baucus] took every one of your latest suggestions, could you support the bill?...
 Are there any changes—any at all—that would get us your vote?", to which Grassley responded, "I guess not, Mr. President."

-In July 2017, Grassley stated that Senate Republicans should be ashamed of not having repealed the ACA, and said this could result in a loss of their majority in the 2018 elections.
+In July 2017, Grassley said that Senate Republicans should be ashamed of not having repealed the ACA, and that this could result in a loss of their majority in the 2018 elections.

 In August 2018, Grassley was one of ten Republican senators to cosponsor legislation intended to protect ACA provisions for people with preexisting conditions.
 Health experts said the bill did not prevent insurers from excluding coverage for people with preexisting conditions.